 - Produce the talent organizations need to thrive

 - Disrupt the marketplace

 - Year 2-3: Design prototype and test

 The next step

-The best ideas will advance to the $19-million 35,000-square foot Koffman Southern Tier Incubator, located in downtown Binghamton, that offers laboratories and other features associated with industry-based R&D, including testing and evaluation and prototyping.
+The best ideas will advance to the $19-million 35,000-square foot Koffman Southern Tier Incubator.
+Located in downtown Binghamton, it offers laboratories and other features associated with industry-based R&D, including testing and evaluation and prototyping.
 The Incubator will provide the infrastructure needed for the ideas generated in the Innovation Lab to reach the marketplace.

-Through the Innovation Program students will gain job skills in:
+Through the Innovation Scholars program, students gain skills in: